-Queen's popularity.
-Re-establishment of f the protestant religion.
-A Parliament Peace with France.
-Disgust between the Quee n and Mary Queen of Scots. -Scotch affairs. -Reformation in Scotland.
-Civil goors in Scotland.
-Interposal of the e Queen in Scotch affairs Settlement of Scotland.
-French affairs Arrival of Mary in S cotland.-- Bigotry of the Scotch reformers W ise government of Elizabeth.
-403
+Queen's popularity.--Re-establishment of the protestant religion.--A Parliament.--Peace with France.--Disgust between the Queen and Mary Queen of Scots.--Scotch affairs.--Reformation in Scotland.--Civil wars in Scotland.--Interposal of the Queen in Scotch affairs.--Settlement of Scotland.--French affairs.--Arrival of Mary in Scotland.--Bigotry of the Scotch reformers.--Wise government of Elizabeth.

-State of Europe Civil wars of France Havre de Grace put in pofsession of the English.--A Parliament.--Havre lost.--Scotch affairs.
-The Queen of Scots marries the earl of Darnley.--Confederacy against the Protestants.
-Murder of Rizzio.
-A Parliament.
-Murder of Darnley.
-Queen of Scots marries Bothwel.
-Insurrections in Scotland- Imprisonment of Mary.- Mary flies into England.- Conferences at York and Hampton-Court.
-445
+State of Europe. - Civil wars of France. - Havre de Grace put in poffession of the English. - A Parliament. - Havre lost. - Scotch affairs.

+The Queen of Scots marries the earl of Darnley. - Confederacy against the Protestants. - Murder of Rizzio. - A Parliament. - Murder of Darnley. - Queen of Scots marries Bothwel. - Insurrections in Scotland. - Imprisonment of Mary. - Mary slies into England. - Conferences at York and Hampton-Court.

-Character of the puritans. - Duke of Norfolk's conspiracy - Insurrection in the north.--Assassination of the earl of Murray.--A Parliament.- Civil wars of France.
-Affairs of the Low Countries.
-New conspire acy of the duke of Norfolk.
-Trial of Norfolk.
-His execution.
-Scot ch affairs.-French affairs.-Massacre of Paris.-French affair rs.
-50
+Character of the puritans. - Duke of Norfolk's conspiracy - Insurrection in the north. - Assassination of the earl of Murray. - A Parliament. - Civil wars of France. - Assassination of the Low Countries. - New conspiracy of the duke of Norfolk. - Trial of Norfolk. - His execution. - Scotch affairs. - French affairs. - Massacre of Paris. - French affairs.
+Civil wars of the Low Countries. - A Parliament.
+550

 CHAP.
-IV.